Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Computation Layer

 Building HDT requires the assistance of powerful computing systems.
-The current central architecture based computation paradigm cannot meet the fast-responsive and computation-intensive requirements of HDT.
+For example, achieving a profoundly immersive experience through real-time rendering of PT, enabling interaction-driven optimization through fast data analysis (e.g., the responsive facial expression during interaction \cite{514}), all of these require the support of unparalleled computing power.
+However, the current central architecture based computation paradigm cannot meet the fast-responsive and computation-intensive requirements of HDT.
 Edge computing is capable of providing real-time and supplementary computing capability, and thus attracts a lot of attentions in HDT applications.

 HDT generally relies on extensively complex AI algorithms to continuously update each VT for enhancing reliable diagnoses, predictions and accurate decisions to support counterpart PT in the physical environment.
 To achieve this, HDT requires accurate massive data and intensive computation power, which can hardly be met by resource-constrained mobile and IoT devices.
 One may consider to enable task offloading that allows high computation-demanding tasks to be offloaded to more powerful cloud computing systems such as AWS, AliCloud and Azure, to mitigate the computation pressure on the mobile devices.

-However, cloud computing suffers from many limitations: 1) high communication cost due to the high distance between cloud servers and users; 2) network congestion due to the massive amount of data that are simultaneously transmitted over the network; 3) user data security and privacy issue due to centralized storage.
+However, cloud computing suffers from many limitations: i) high communication cost due to the high distance between cloud servers and users; ii) network congestion due to the massive amount of data that are simultaneously transmitted over the network; iii) user data security and privacy issue due to centralized storage.
 These motivate the continuous emergence of edge computing as a promising, practical and efficient solution because of its ability to bring computing capabilities near users, thereby alleviating the need to transmit data to the central cloud for computation.
 Fig. \ref{MEC} presents the edge computing paradigm for HDT.

+In this section, we firstly discuss the role of mobile edge computing in HDT, and its benefits, i.e., addressing the mobility issue of HDT and reducing the response time, in Section \ref{SE5_1}.
+Although mobile edge computing can be an ideal solution for replacing the traditional centric cloud computing, it hard to resolve computation burden brought by long-term operations and large scalability of HDT under several scenarios.
+In response, we further introduce an effective computing paradigm, called edge-cloud collaboration, in Section \ref{EC-CLO}.
+Finally, we summarize the reviewed papers in Section \ref{SE5_3}, and discuss several opening issues therein.